syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Scroll down the chat control to bottom when new message is added

 By default the SfChat control is scrolled to the bottom to show the newly added message.
 If you want to disable this auto scroll, set `SfChat.CanAutoScrollToBottom` as `false`.
-Additonally you can also scroll to a particular message programmatically using the [SfChat.ScrollToMessage(Object)](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ScrollToMessage.html) method.
+Additionally you can also scroll to a particular message programmatically using the [SfChat.ScrollToMessage(Object)](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ScrollToMessage.html) method.

 {% tabs %}
 {% highlight xaml %}